aryaanlambe/Taxido/README.md

 Made using Android Studio, Firebase, Google Maps API,Google Places APi & PayPal API

-Old APK can be found under: android/app/build/outputs/apk/debug Feel free to clone, improve and open issues on :octocat: GitHub if you find any bugs other than the ones mentioned above.
+APK can be found under: android/app/build/outputs/apk/debug Feel free to clone, improve and open issues on :octocat: GitHub if you find any bugs other than the ones mentioned above.

 I'll maintain this app if demand increases.